-Much like human supplements, horse joint supplements contain key ingredients such as hyaluronic acid, chondroitin, glucosamine, omega fatty acids, collagen, etc. These compounds help promote healthy joint function through cartilage maintenance and repair.
+Much like human supplements, horse joint supplements contain key ingredients such as hyaluronic acid, chondroitin, glucosamine, omega fatty acids, and collagen.
+These compounds help promote healthy joint function through cartilage maintenance and repair.

-Also, much like human supplements, its not always clear how to choose the best horse joint supplement.
+Also, much like human supplements, it’s not always clear how to choose the best horse joint supplements.
 But don’t panic!
-I’ve got you covered 🙂
+We can go through this step-by-step together.

 What are these supplements for?

-Most of the components found in these supplements are essential in normal cartilage function.
+Most of the components found in a horse joint supplement are essential in normal cartilage function.
 Your horse’s body – and your body! – should make most of them naturally or acquire them naturally through a daily diet.
 However, even if everything is functioning normally, sometimes the body can’t keep up with the wear and tear of everyday life.
 This is particularly true for horses as they spend almost all their time on their hooves.

 Horses that train often, compete in shows and races are even more susceptible to arthritic cartilage degradation and joint pain over time.
-The key to getting the right supplement for your horse is knowing what you want to achieve.
+The key to getting the right horse joint supplement is knowing what you want to achieve.

-Most horse supplements that work prevent cartilage breakdown and there are studies that show certain supplements may actually repair damaged cartilage.
+Many types horse joint supplement that work prevent cartilage breakdown.
+There are studies that show certain supplements may actually repair damaged cartilage.

 Are you looking to prevent damage with a horse whose joints are fairly healthy but is about to start heavy training?
 Or is your horse already having some difficulties due to arthritic joint pain and cartilage damage?

 You’re in luck!
 We know that horse supplements definitely work…for some horses.
-Some horses experience significant results, while other horses have no effect.
+Some horses experience significant results, while other horses experience no effect.

 Your horse will likely see an effect IF you know some key things.
-Nutraceuticals, which is the term for these types of supplements, are loosely regulated by the FDA.
-This causes issues and means that you, as your horse’s owner, will to do lots of digging.
+Nutraceuticals, which is the term that covers these types of horse joint supplement, are loosely regulated by the FDA.
+This causes issues and means that you, as your horse’s owner, will need to do lots of digging.

 The main problems with equine supplements